yonder-makers/azure-exams/az-900/1-describe-core-concepts.md

     -   Speech recognition and other cognitive services that help make your application stand out from the crowd.
     -   Analytics services that deliver telemetry data from your software and devices.

+# Cloud Models

+1. Public cloud

+    - Services are offered over the public internet and **available to anyone**.
+    - Cloud resources are owned and operated by a third-party cloud service provider.
+    - Cloud Resources are delivered over the internet.
+    - No capital expenditures to scale up.
+    - Applications can be quickly provisioned and de-provisioned.
+    - Organizations pay only for what they use.

+1. Private cloud

+    - Computing resources are **used exclusively by users from one business or organization**.
+    - Can be physically located at your organization's on-site (on-premises) datacenter, or it can be hosted by a third-party service provider.
+    - Hardware must be purchased for start-up and maintenance.
+    - Organizations have complete control over resources and security.
+    - Organizations are responsible for hardware maintenance and updates.

+1. Hybrid cloud

+    - A computing environment that combines a public cloud and a private cloud by allowing data and applications to be shared between them.
+    - Provides the most flexibility.
+    - Organizations determine where to run their applications.
+    - Organizations control security, compliance, or legal requirements.

 # Azure

 ## What?